-In the state of Florida, a long-term care ombudsman is a trained volunteer who helps to improve the quality of care and quality of life for residents of long-term care settings like nursing homes, assisted living facilities and adult family care homes.
+In the state of Florida, a long-term care ombudsman is a trained volunteer who helps to improve the quality of care and quality of life for residents of long-term care facilities such as nursing homes, assisted living facilities, and adult family care homes.

 Nearly 60% of long-term care residents in Florida do not receive visits from family members and friends.
 They may feel alone, isolated and that they have no voice in the daily care they receive.
 Unfortunately, many of them do not have anyone to look out for their best interests when it comes to their personal rights, health, safety and welfare.

 Volunteer ombudsmen are community members, from all walks of life, who are passionate about improving the life for residents living in long-term care facilities.
 They are trained to work with residents and their family members to communicate concerns and resolve problems by providing advocacy, support, education and empowerment.
 These volunteers simply want their time and talents to make a difference in improving the lives of people who may be elderly and/or disabled.